tomkeuper/Documentation/docs/BedWars2023/compatibility.md

 sidebar_position: 1.3
 ---
 ## Server Software
-BedWars2023 is made for [spigot](https://www.spigotmc.org/) but it works also on spigot forks like [PaperMC](https://papermc.io/downloads).
+BedWars2023 is made for [spigot](https://www.spigotmc.org/), but it also works on spigot forks like [PaperMC](https://papermc.io/downloads).

-### Supported versions
+### Supported Versions
-Only versions listed below are officially supported
+Only the versions listed below are officially supported.
 * **1.8.8** (v1_8_R3)
 * **1.12.2** (v1_12_R1)
 * **1.16.5** (v1_16_R3)